kkinnear/zprint/doc/reference.md

 (zprint nil :help)
 ```

-Note that zprint completely ignores all whitespace and line breaks
+Note that classic zprint completely ignores all whitespace and line
-in the function definition -- the formatting above is entirely
+breaks in the function definition -- the formatting above is entirely
 independent of the source of the function.
-When using `lein-zprint`
+When using the zprint
-to format source files, whitespace in the file between function definitions
+binaries or `lein-zprint` to format source files, whitespace in the
-is preserved.
+file between function definitions is always preserved.

 Zprint has two fundemental regimes -- formatting s-expressions, or parsing
 a string and formatting the results of the parsing.
 When the `-fn` versions
 of the API are used, zprint acquires the source of the function, parses it,
 and formats the result at the repl.

-When parsing a string and formatting the results, zprint has three regimes:

-* Classic zprint: ignore all white space, and format based entirely on
-algorithms driven by the current configuration.
-This regime will detect
-end-of-line comments and keep them with the line they ended (which is the
-only time it examines the incoming whitespace).
-This regimes enforces
-a particular format on the incoming source.

-* Respect Newline: This regime will ensure that any newlines in the
-incoming source are replicated in the formatted output.
-It is
-available as `:style :respect-nl`.
-It will not remove any newlines,
-but will add newlines in order to format the source.
-This will not enforce
-a particular format, since the output is based, in part, on the format of
-the input.
-If you format
-something with classic zprint and then send that output through
-zprint with `:style :respect-nl`, it will not change.
-You can turn this on and off for lists, maps, sets, and vectors individually.
-This regime uses the `:fn-map` to determine the kind of formatting to use for
-each function, and will format them as appropriate (subject to the constraint
-to not remove any newlines).

-* Indent Only: This regime will not remove or add any newlines.
-It will take
-what it is given and indent each line the best it can.
-This regime doesn't
-know about function type as configured in the `:fn-map`, and it doesn't know
-about pairs of things in maps and `cond` and binding vectors.
-It simply does
-the best it can to indent the major data types: lists, maps, sets, and vectors.
-When formatting lists, it will (configurably) examine the incoming characters
-and will format lists as a hang instead of a flow if the first two elements
-of a list are on the same line and the third element of the
-list was left-aligned with the second element of the list.
-Obviously this
-regime doesn't enforce anything other than indentation.

 # Configuration